red-dev-inc/subnet-evm/README.md

 ```
 ### Create a new custom [contract_xchain_ecrecover.go](./precompile/contract_xchain_ecrecover.go) contracts

-We have created the below precompile contracts.
-The stateful precompile contract should implement the intrefaces Address(), Contract(), Configure() and Timestamp().
+We have created the precompile contract below.
+The stateful precompile contract should implement the interfaces Address(), Contract(), Configure() and Timestamp().

 The xChainECRecoverReadSignature holds the function selector which can be used in solidity smart contracts to execute the precompile.

-TODO

-The getXChainECRecover() function holds the business logic for verify the signature and return the Xchain address
+The getXChainECRecover() function holds the business logic for verifying the signature and returning the X-Chain address.

 ```